Newegg Black Friday 2020 sale: Huge deals on smart TVs, gaming PCs, laptops and so much more

-Black Friday isn't just one day anymore, it's a month long event.
-If you're looking to save on tech products, the wait is over!
+Black Friday isn't just one day anymore, it's a month-long event.
+And if you're looking to save on technology products, the wait is over!
 You'll find amazing discounts for the entire month of November, many of which guarantee Black Friday pricing.
-That means if the sale prices you see today drop any lower between now and Black Friday, you'll get refunded the difference.
+That means if the sale prices you see today drop any lower between now and Black Friday, you'll get a refund with the difference.
 Best Buy is running Black Friday guarantees all month long, and Newegg's "Black November" sale is in full swing with a similar pledge.

 Right now, Newegg has steep discounts on a wide range of items.
 But note that these prices dry up by Monday, so you'll want to take a look now (and some products are selling out at these prices, so don't take too long).